jotron-as/CPP-Parsing-Combinators/README.md

 ```

 #### Run
-Like `Get` but returns optional values instead of a default value when handeling failue:
+Like `Get` but returns optional values instead of a default value when handling failure:
 ```cpp
 std::optional<T> Run(ParserRet<T> result)
 ```